Sam | Edited by Johanna

 This will include:

 This may be from a job or self-employed work.
 If you have children or are disabled you can earn up to an amount called a ‘work allowance’ before your payment starts to be reduced.
-This is £192 a month if you get help to pay your housing costs or £397 a month if you don’t.
+This is £198 per month if you get help to pay your housing costs, or £409 per month if you don’t.
 And for every £1 you earn (which is above your work allowance if you have one), your universal credit will be reduced by 63 pence.

 This may be in a bank account.
 If you have less than £6,000 you'll have to declare it but it won't affect your universal credit entitlement.
 Between £6,001 and £16,000 will affect your universal credit amount while anything more than £16,000 will stop you getting universal credit.